Walter Bennett (footballer, born 1997)

-Walter Bennett (born 18 March 1997) is an Aruban international footballer who plays for SV Racing Club Aruba as a midfielder.
+Walter Julio Bennett (born 18 March 1997) is an Aruban professional footballer who plays as a midfielder for SC Feyenoord.

 Club career

 Bennett has played club football with Excelsior Maassluis and SV Racing Club Aruba.

 International career

 He received his first international call-up to the Aruba national team in September 2018, making his debut on 9 September 2018 in a game against Bermuda.
 He received a second call-up in October 2018.